brightsg/Dubrovnik/Readme.md

 Overview
 ========

-The Dubrovnik project that provides a series of bindings between Obj-C and the [Mono](https://www.mono-project.com) open source implementation of .NET.
+The Dubrovnik project provides a series of bindings between Obj-C and the [Mono](https://www.mono-project.com) open source implementation of .NET.
 Functionally, it works like an Objective-C to C# language bridge.

-Dubrovnik is intended to provide a means of interfacing a Cocoa to a .NET backend assembly or assemblies.
+Dubrovnik is intended to provide a means of interfacing a Cocoa app to a .NET backend assembly or assemblies.
 The Dubrovnik code generator can be used to automate the generation of Obj-C bindings to those assemblies.
 This greatly simplifies interfacing .NET to Obj-C.

 The code generator includes type skipping features that enable Obj-C bindings to be generated for a subset of types defined by an assembly.
-This feature can greatly reduce the size and complexity of the generated bindings.
+This feature effectively reduces the size and complexity of the generated bindings.

 A number of minimal Obj-C framework bindings are provided for a number of core .NET assembles.
 These bindings represent a working set used by Thesaurus.
 However, these bindings can be easily customised by editing the relevant `ASSEMBLY.codegen.config.objc.xml`.

 The assembly reflector and code generator are designed to run on Windows (in our case a VM) because that suits our workflow.
 However, the command line versions of these tools should be runable on macOS.

 Obviously you will need to have [Mono](https://www.mono-project.com) installed on macOS in order to execute your managed code.

+Check out the unit test [Objective-C reference object](https://github.com/ThesaurusSoftware/Dubrovnik/blob/master/dotNET/UnitTests/GeneratedObjC/Dubrovnik_UnitTests_ReferenceObject.m) to see what calling the bound code looks like.

 TLDR
 ====